SJSABox/Urdu-Translations-Racism-And-White-Supremacy-Terms/README.md

 We may occasionally add words, update translations, and make other updates to this page to maintain this reference.

 ### Credit & Use
-These translations are the contribution of [RehmaCo](http://instagram.com/rehmaco/) and Hammad H. Rind.The original graphic is the product of several iterations cited below.
+These translations are the contribution of [RehmaCo](http://instagram.com/rehmaco/) and Hammad H. Rind.
+The original graphic is the product of several iterations cited below.
 The translations, work, and images here can be shared freely, with a link back to this page and credit as following:

 Safehouse Progressive Alliance for Nonviolence (2005).
 Adapted: Ellen Tuzzolo (2016); Mary Julia Cooksey Cordero (2019); The Conscious Kid (2020); [RehmaCo](http://instagram.com/rehmaco/) and Hammad H. Rind, https://github.com/SJSABox (2020)